Noloholo Environmental Center

-In the coming years with greater investments in programming, infrastructure, and operations, Noloholo will expand to become Africa’s first center of excellence for holistic conservation.
-We are developing a world-renowned innovation and learning hub to spark dialogue, collaboration, and creativity around the most pressing conservation and development challenges facing the continent today.
+With critical investments underway, Noloholo is emerging as Africa’s first center of excellence for holistic conservation.
+We are developing a world-renowned innovation and learning hub to spark dialogue, collaboration, and creativity around some of the world's most pressing conservation and development challenges.

 Please contact us to learn more and get involved with this exciting next phase of Noloholo’s evolution.